Table of Contents

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are indicated in the treatment of viral pericarditis.
 Patients with viral pericarditis usually do well with pain management and salicylates, and antiviral therapy is generally not indicated.

 Patients who do not respond to NSAIDs should receive corticosteroids.
 Corticosteroids have been linked to rapid symptomatic improvement, but an increased risk of recurrent pericarditis.

-More recently, colchicine has been evaluated as a first-line therapy for acute viral pericarditis.
+More recently, colchicine has been evaluated as first-line therapy for acute viral pericarditis.
 Colchicine was found to be effective in decreasing the rate of recurrence, and in alleviating the symptoms of viral pericarditis.

-Empirical antibiotic therapy for bacterial pericarditis includes a penicillinase-resistant penicillin and a third-generation cephalosporin.
+Empirical antibiotic therapy for bacterial pericarditis includes penicillinase-resistant penicillin and a third-generation cephalosporin.
 Oxacillin or nafcillin, combined with cefotaxime or ceftriaxone, are good options for the antibiotic therapy for bacterial pericarditis.
 Once the causative bacterial etiology is identified, a narrow-spectrum antibiotic should be used to avoid the emergence of antibiotic resistance.

 Pericardiocentesis can be therapeutic and diagnostic at the same time in cases of cardiac tamponade.
 Patients who do not respond to pericardiocentesis should undergo emergent surgical drainage.
 Patients with purulent pericarditis might also require surgical drainage of the pericardium.